 K.J. travels throughout the world teaching and performing at universities, festivals and venues that range from theaters to site specific locations to living rooms.
-Her commitment to the collaboration between dance and music continues to inform her work, performing alongside many brilliant musicians, vocalists and poets such as trumpeters Dave Douglas and Roy Campbell, Jr., singer Lisa Sokolov, actor Keith Biesack, dancers Karen Nelson, Karinne Keithley Seyers and Jon Kinzel, and poet Julie Carr, and in the work of artists including Ann Bogart, Ann Carlson, Allyson Green, Meg Stuart, Randy Warshaw and Cathy Weis.
+Her commitment to the collaboration between dance and other arts continues to inform her work, performing alongside many brilliant musicians, vocalists and poets such as trumpeters Roy Campbell, Jr., Baikida Carroll and Dave Douglas; singer Lisa Sokolov; dancers Karen Nelson, Karinne Keithley Syers and Jon Kinzel; poet Julie Carr, and in the work of artists including Ann Bogart, Ann Carlson, Allyson Green, Meg Stuart, Randy Warshaw and Cathy Weis.

 K.J. was the co-curator of the MR Fall Festival -Devotion/Rigor/Sustainability (2011), the Improvisation is Hard Festival (2004), the Studies Project (1983-85), Measuring K – 3 evenings of solos and duets plus 24 hour marathon improvisation (Culture Project, 2004).
 K.J. was a panelist in Studies Project:Overlapping Circles (Improvisation, Contact Improvisation, Performance, Practice, Human Collaboration through Movement Research and the New Museum (2013) and in Conversation without Walls- Choreography under the Influence at Danspace Project (2011).
 She has read/performed her poetry at The Stone, Dixon Place and the Knitting Factory and has been published in Contact Quarterly, Movement Research Performance Journal, Dance Spirit, Dance Magazine, on line in I, Theatrics, and co-curated an evening of Dance and Poetry at Harvard University.